-Threaded inserts for skis - For use with any of our Flat-head, Small-head or Low-head screws.
-The inserts require a drill bit depth of 9mm or 9.5mm minimum.
+Threaded inserts for skis - For use with any of our flat head or low head screws.
+The inserts require a drill bit depth of 9.5mm or 9mm minimum.
 Binding Freedom inserts are not compatible with standard alpine mounting screws.
-Sold in bulk packs of 25.

-Before installation - clean the inserts with a de-greaser and wipe clean.
+Before installation clean the inserts with a de-greaser and wipe clean.
 Any grease or oil left on the inserts from the machining process could interfere with the epoxy.
-Never use LOC-TITE, use Vibra-Tite offered here.
+Never use Loc-Tite with inserts, only use the Vibra-Tite offered here.

 Posted by Patrick on 8th Jan 2021

 I have been putting inserts in all my skis for 3 years and will never go back.
 On some skis I have 2 binding patterns which allows me to swap out bindings depending on my objectives.
 I do the insert installation myself and have never had any issues with any of my bindings.
 Great product!

 Awesome product. ive used about 60 of these inserts so far. have not once had an issue. make sure to follow the instructions for installation and degrease the inserts in acetone befoie epoxing.

 I am very happy with the inserts and the comp plus kits.
 Get the full kit and go for it.

 Posted by Joe Wagner on 21st Sep 2020